datawisdomx/DataScienceCourse/README.md

 Part 4 will cover Advanced machine learning techniques (Reinforcement Learning, Computer Vision), Time Series Analysis and Recommender Systems

-Parts 2,3,4 of the course are to be published
+Parts 2,3,4 of the course are to be published.

-Throughout the course relevant details, python code examples and online resources are provided to support the learning More details are available at https://datawisdomx.com/ Sample code and data are at https://github.com/datawisdomx/DataScienceCourse
+Throughout the course relevant details, python code examples and online resources are provided to support the learning.
+  More details are available at https://datawisdomx.com/ Sample code and data are at https://github.com/datawisdomx/DataScienceCourse

 Table of Contents